Drawing & Painting blog

 TIPS FOR DRAWING PORTRAITS IN PENCIL

 This isn’t a step by step ‘ how to draw’ guide (you can find a tutorial like that by following this link, if you prefer).
 However in evolving my drawing method over a number of years I’ve arrived at a set of ideas about how to create a portrait in pencil, so here are my best tips and hacks!
 They work for me and I hope you’ll find them useful.

 1. Don’t rub your pencil marks into the paper to create shadow

 I think this is the most common mistake people make when drawing a pencil portrait.
 It’s how most of us were taught to draw at school where we were usually encouraged to draw a face with lines, shade the shadows with the side of our pencil, and then rub the shading smooth until the paper went grey.

 When it comes to drawing faces I try to do an absolute minimum of smoothing to the pencil shading I apply.
 Not only does it produce a dull ‘airbrushed’ look, but it’s also much harder to control the exact tone you want and you may also introduce grease from your skin onto the paper, causing smudge marks.
-Whereas a bit of smoothing can work well to create a sleek look for hair (or fur!) when shading skin I build up layers of fine shading or cross-hatching using harder pencils for the lighter areas of skin (never shading more than I need to so that the areas of bright light are simply blank paper) and darker pencils for the areas which are in shadow.
+Although a bit of smoothing can work well to create a sleek look for hair (or fur!) when shading skin I build up layers of fine shading or cross-hatching using harder pencils for the lighter areas of skin (never shading more than I need to so that the areas of bright light are simply left as blank paper) and with darker pencils for the areas which are in shadow.